 Figure A1.
-Illustrating the definition of the time span corresponding to 90% of the energy of a broadband pulse.
-The time span, red segment in lower left panel, is determined by squaring and integrating the pulse in a cumulative sense (upper left panel) after which the 0.05-to-0.95 energy time duration is determined.
-SEL is then computed over this time duration as shown in right panel, and this same time duration is used to compute the RMS pressure.
+Illustrating the definition of the time span corresponding to 90 percent of the energy of a broadband pulse.
+The time span, the red segment in lower left panel, was determined by squaring and integrating the pulse in a cumulative sense (upper left panel), after which the 0.05-to-0.95 energy time duration was determined.
+SEL was then computed over this time duration, as shown in the right panel, and this same time duration was used to compute the RMS pressure.